A WYSIWYG editor for Dokuwiki

 This plugin will do a search and replace on up to four strings set in the Configuration Manager.
 It works transparently in the background.
 When the user opens the file in the editor, the new string is in place.
 When the file is saved the replacement becomes permanent.

-Simple-Sidebar is the template which is used for this implementation of Dokuwiki, and for most of the Dokuwiki wikis on this web site.
-A simple left-hand side bar which retains the default DokuWiki look and feel.
+Simple-Sidebar is the template which is used for this fckgLite web site.
+A simple left-hand side bar which is based on the original default DokuWiki template.
 The side bar width is controlled by changing the width of the main page.
 See the plugin page on dokuwik.org for instructions.

 XML_PullParser moves the API of the PHP XML facility from an event-based model to a token-based model.
 Instead of processing data as it is passed from the parser to callbacks, a script using PullParser requests tokens.
 Tokens are arrays representing XML structures, which become available in the order in which they appear in the document being parsed.
 Methods are provided both to get tokens and to extract their data. eXcavator is an XML query processing class that sits on top of XML_PullParser.
 Its aim is to provide PHP developers with a facility for integrating XML queries into both command line and web applications.
 Queries are constructed using a small query language that will not be totally unfamiliar to progammers or users familar with XPath and XQuery.
 It returns query results in several formats suitable for both text and html and can integrate text and query results in user-defined templates for virtually any type of output.